connorskees/grass/README.md

 # grass

-An implementation of the SASS spec in pure Rust

 This crate aims to provide a high level interface for compiling SASS into plain CSS.
 It offers a very limited API, currently exposing only 2 structs.